What is this?

 We have a young Autumn Blaze Maple that was planted by our builder in the summer of 2016.
 Both that year, and this past year, the leaves have gotten spots and turned brown.
 The leaves then dry up and fall off long before they should (beginning at the bottom branches).
 We thought at first that it was a watering issue, but now I'm not so sure.
 Are these tar spots?
 How do I treat the tree?
 I would really hate to lose the tree.
 I know it is not in great soil (very sandy clay).
 Last year, we dug around the root ball and added garden soil designed for trees and shrubs.
 We also discovered that the people who planted the trees left huge pockets of air around the root ball.
 We filled those in with the garden soil.
 Please let me know if you have any suggestions.
 The included photos were taken June 27, 2017.
 Thank you for your time, Christine Dorow

-Currituck County North Carolina Posted over 1 year ago
+Currituck County North Carolina Posted almost 3 years ago

 Please tell me what kind of spider this is?
 And if it's poisonous?
 And how to get rid of them?
 We've killed 5 about this size in the matter of two days I'm concerned.
 My daughter is only 10 months old and she stills crawls I want to get rid of this problem as soon as possible.

-Gates County North Carolina wolf spider Posted almost 2 years ago
+Gates County North Carolina wolf spider Posted over 3 years ago

 I found what looked like a wasp nest on a patio umbrella.
 When the mud nest broke apart there were these spiders in there with larva in it.
 See picture.
 There are about 20 or more spiders.
 What are they and why we're they in the mud nest.